ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 6. Look thou not at the copy which
 is in the hand of the compositor, for
 that is not meet in the sight of a prin­
-ter, and he might knock thee down
+ter, and he might knock thee down.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_arthur_ver01:data:sn95068565:00212470478:1859072801:0731/pct:79.849740,10.870137,12.637257,20.623028/!600,600/0/default.jpg"/>
 </td>